Blog

 What is data integration?

-The process of combining, consolidating, and merging data from multiple disparate sources to attain a single, uniform view of data and enable efficient data management, analysis, and access.
+Data integration is the process of combining, consolidating, and merging data from multiple disparate sources to attain a single, uniform view.
+This practice allows organizations to break down silos, enable efficient data management and analysis, and improve accessibility.

 Capturing and storing is the first step in a data management lifecycle.
-But disparate data – residing at various databases, spreadsheets, local servers, and third-party applications – is of no use, until it is brought together.
+But disparate data sets – residing at various databases, spreadsheets, local servers, and third-party applications – are of no use, until they are brought together.
 Data integration enables your business to practically and holistically apply the captured information and answer critical business questions.

 Consider customer data integration as an example.
-Customer data in any organization is stored and hosted at multiple locations – including website tracking tools, CRMs, marketing automation and accounting software, and so on.
-To make sense of customer information and extract useful insights, your team cannot constantly switch between applications.
+In many organizations, customer information is scattered across various platforms.
+These may include website tracking tools, CRMs, marketing automation and accounting software, financial databases, and so on.
+To make sense of the customer information a company has and extract useful insights, its employees need easy access to all of it, where they do not have to cannot constantly switch between applications.
 They require a single, uniform access to customer data records – where data is kept clean and free from ambiguities.
+Data integration does exactly that!
+It consolidates all the information from different applications and systems into a single, coherent, accessible view.
+This ensures that insights gained from the data are accurate, timely, and actionable.

-In this type of data integration, data goes through the ETL process in batches at scheduled times (weekly or monthly).
+In this type of data integration, data goes through the ETL (Extract, Transform, Load) process in batches at scheduled times (weekly or monthly).
 It is extracted from disparate sources, transformed into a consistent and standardized view, and then loaded to a new data store, such as a data warehouse or multiple data marts.
-This integration is mostly useful for data analysis and business intelligence, since a BI tool or a team of analysts can simply observe the data stored in the warehouse.
+Batch integration is mostly useful for data analysis and business intelligence in scenarios where immediate data processing isn’t required, such as maintaining company file indexes or processing monthly utility bills.

 • Data consolidation focuses more on concepts like data cleansing and standardization and entity resolution, while ETL focuses on data transformation.